How much does a Research Assistant make?

 University of Kansas Medical Center

-The University of Kansas Medical Center offers Research Assistant jobs in Kansas City, Kansas.
-The center is dedicated to medical education and research.
-Research Assistants here engage in projects that improve healthcare and patient care.
+The University of Kansas Medical Center offers Research Assistant roles in Kansas City, Kansas.
+The center is known for its focus on medical research and healthcare innovation.

 -